Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Introduction

-Statistical analysis of the phase-II sample could generate biased inference of population quantities if the distribution of the subsample is different from that of the population.
-A common approach for reducing bias in the subsample is weighting, which accounts for the subsample selection and nonresponse, and results in a new weight variable created by multiplying the weights for the Phase-I sample with the subsample weight adjustments \citep{kalton1986handling,kalton1987effects}.
-However, weighting has a number of limitations in two-phase designs.
-First, weighting adjustments can lead to highly variable weights for the Phase-II sample by multiplying the already variable weights for the phase-I sample with the additional weighting adjustments.
-Second, weights are less efficient in their use of phase-I participant data in that often only a subset of variables are used to reduce weight variability, and the adjustment focuses on differences between phase-I and phase-II samples and not the relationship with the outcome.
-Third, the weighting adjustments may produce biased estimates if the nonresponse propensity model used to create the phase-II weights is misspecified.
+Statistical analysis of the Phase II sample could generate biased inferences of population quantities if the distribution of the Phase II sample differs from that of the population.
+A common approach to reducing bias in the Phase II sample is weighting, which accounts for subsample selection and nonresponse bias.
+This method creates a new weight variable by multiplying the weights for the Phase I sample with the subsample weight adjustments \citep{kalton1986handling,kalton1987effects,chen2015}.
+However, weighting has several limitations in two-phase designs.
+First, weighting adjustments can lead to highly variable weights for the Phase II sample by compounding the already variable weights for the Phase I sample with additional adjustments.
+Second, the Phase I data used for weighting adjustments primarily focus on correcting distributional differences between the Phase I and Phase II samples, rather than emphasizing variables associated with the survey outcomes of interest.
+This may result in less efficient survey estimates.
+Third, weighting adjustments might produce biased estimates if the subsample propensity model used to create the Phase II weights is misspecified.